galetaire/spahousing/pages/posts/price.md

 - **Left axis (line)**: house price in euros per square meter, according to Idealista and to the notaries.
 - **Right axis (area)**: percentage of difference (in absolute value) between the two compared price sources.

-Both trends are similar, however, the price according to the notaries is always below the Idealista price.
-This discrepancy could be explained by the fact that the Idealista price shows the price proposed by the seller, while the notary price shows the price paid by the buyer.

-The _"Spread"_ and the _"Sharp change"_ are intended to serve as signals to capture trend changes.
+While both trends share similarities, the notary-reported prices consistently lag behind those listed on Idealista.
+This variance likely stems from the fact that Idealista represents the seller's asking price, while notaries reflect the actual transaction price paid by buyers.
+The _"Spread"_ and the _"Sharp change"_ are intended to serve as signals to capture trend changes:

-- **Differential or Spread**: the grey bars (right axis) simply show the difference between the two prices in %.
-The two lines should not be too far apart, as they represent the same information.
+- **Spread**: depicted by the grey bars (right axis), denotes the difference between the two prices in %.
+It could hint the level of discount price managed in the market.

-- **Sharp change**: the green line shows the variation of the notarial price compared to the Idealista trend.
-The line can move away from the Idealista price both upwards and downwards.
-For example, in 2010-2012 there are a couple of visible moments when it moves clearly downwards, suggesting that the downward pressure is strong.
+- **Sharp change**: represented by the green line, showcases fluctuations between both prices.
+For example, in 2010-2012, there are a couple of visible moments when it moves downwards, suggesting that the downward pressure is strong.

 # Data sources